gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 $$

 >**Note:**
->In words, this assumption says that the LLR function can be approached, in L2 sense, by the sum of a countable collection of product functions, with L2 defined w.r.t. the given reference distribution.
+>In words, this assumption says that the PMI function can be approached, in L2 sense, by the sum of a countable collection of product functions, with L2 defined w.r.t. the given reference distribution.
 This assumption is always true for the cases that both $\mathcal X$ and $\mathcal Y$ are discrete alphabets.
 For more general cases, the assumption of a countable basis in L2 sense is a commonly used assumption, which is not restrictive at all in most practical applications, and convenient for us to rule out some of the "unpleasant" distributions.

 ## A Single Mode